dymensionxyz/ethermint/x/evm/spec/10_virtual_frontier_contract.md

 - Prohibit to communicated within EVM.
 - Should not receive funds.
 If received, it results lost forever.
 Currently, when an Ethereum tx, with value != 0 (direct transfer or payable method call), are aborted.
 Not yet any implementation to prevent from Cosmos side.
 - New module store: Contract and meta corresponds to the sub-type.
+- Still a smart contract with its own _address, account state, nonce, code hash, code and deployed bytecode_.
+Except that the deployed bytecode is not used during execution.

 # Virtual Frontier Bank Contract

 Virtual Frontier Bank Contract is
 - Virtual Frontier Contract.
 - A contract, simulated ERC-20 spec, allowed user to import to MM or other Ethereum wallets and can be used to transfer Cosmos bank assets via the wallets.
-- Automatically deployed when there is a new denom metadata created in bank module.
+- Deployed follow denom metadata created in bank module.
+  - On Dymension, new contracts deployment will be triggered daily via epoch module.
+  - On Ethermint dev chain, new contracts deployment will be done automatically in next block, right after new bank denom metadata records are created.

 Technical notes:
+- New module stores:
+  - Holding the contract information, mapped by address.
-- New module store: Mapping from denom to contract address.
+  - Mapping from denom to contract address.
-- Check bank denom metadata in begin block and deploy the valid ones.
 - Can be switch activation state via gov: `ethermintd tx gov submit-legacy-proposal update-vfc-bank proposal_file.json`.
 - ERC-20 compatible:
   - Support: